Central Air Conditioner Buyer’s Guide: Expert Advice

 The outside unit houses the compressor, condenser coils, and fan.
 The inside portion has an evaporator coil and an air handler that pushes air through the ductwork in your home.

-Split systems are further broken down as follows.
+Split systems are further broken down as follows:

-Variable Speed.
-Finally, a variable speed air conditioner continues to run throughout the day, working to maintain your set temperature without shutting off.
+• Variable Speed: Finally, a variable-speed air conditioner continues to run throughout the day, working to maintain your set temperature without shutting off.

 Packaged Unit Central Air Conditioners

-As you can probably guess, the packaged unit has all the components together in a single unit.
+Packaged unit Central Air Conditioners have all their components together in a single unit.
 The condenser, the compressor, the fan, and the blower.
-These units are typically installed on the roof or a concrete slab beside the foundation of a house.
+Packaged units are typically installed on the roof or a concrete slab beside the foundation of a house and are also often used in small commercial buildings.

 Central Air Conditioner Purchase Considerations